 When you have negative thoughts and beliefs, have you tried distracting yourself in order to feel better rather than examining them?
-Research and experience suggests that disengaging from your negative thoughts gives the ego, or negative self-talk, less power.
-It allows us to chill out and gain control over these intrusive thoughts and belief systems, not letting it lower your self-esteem.
+Research and experience suggest that disengaging from your negative thoughts gives the ego’s negative self-talk less power.
+It allows us to chill out and gain control over these intrusive thoughts and belief systems, not letting them lower your self-esteem.

 Negative Thoughts and Losing Perspective